West Norfolk Hoard: Contents

 The large majority of the coins are Merovingian tremisses.
 Of those that can be traced, 3 are from Provincia, 5 from Frisia, 17 from Burgundia, 27 from Neustria, 29 from Austrasia, and 30 from Aquitania.
 The hoard also includes ten coins from the Byzantine Empire; nine solidi and one tremissis.
-One coin in the horde was previously known only from an engraving in a book by a French writer which was published in 1666, and confirmed the coin's authenticity.
+One coin in the hoard was previously known only from an engraving in a book by a French writer which was published in 1666, and confirmed the coin's authenticity.
 Very few of the tremisses fall below 80% gold purity, with one exception being a plated forgery which is broken.
 Three of the coins are fitted with a suspension loop, making them into jewellery.

 All the coins were likely minted on Continental Europe as the British Isles did not mint gold coins of its own; at least two of these coins were minted using the same dies as a number of coins from the Sutton Hoo purse hoard, itself dated to 625 AD.
 Multiple groups of coins within the West Norfolk Hoard were struck by the same dies as each other, and likely travelled together in parcels before joining the hoard; these groups and pairs originate from Maastricht, Javols, Les Cannacs, Mainz, Rouen, Strasbourg, Thiverzay and Windisch.
 While few can be dated, those which are dateable feature Byzantine emperors Justinian I (527–65), Justin II (565–78), Tiberius II Constantine (578–82) and Maurice Tiberius (582–602) as well as Frankish kings Theudebertus II (595–612) and Theudericus II (595–613).

 Four other gold objects complete the hoard, which consist of a bracteate, a small bar with 44% gold and 48-50% silver content, and two probable jewellery fragments.